The Christian community of St. Ann Parish is happy to welcome your child as a member of God’s family in the Sacrament of

 Do we have to attend a Baptism Preparation Course?

-Parents are required to take the mandatory Baptism Preparation Program, which consists of two classes, one on a Tuesday evening at 7pm and the 2nd on a Sunday at 1pm .
+Parents are required to take the mandatory Baptism Preparation Program, which consists of one class, on a Tuesday evening at 7:30pm.
 Parents who have already participated in a Preparation Program within the last 3 years may be excused from this at the discretion of the pastor.